 4-H Curriculum Kits

 4-H Junk Drawer Robotics – Youth are challenged to build robots from everyday items.
 None of the levels require or use computers.
 Youth will use their Robotics Notebook to record their learning experiences, robotic designs and data from their investigations.
 Youth explore and learn about robot arms.
-Concepts covered include pnuematics, arm designs, and three-dimensional space.
+Concepts covered include pneumatics, arm designs, and three-dimensional space.
 Big ideas include form and function, scientific habits of mind, and engineering design.
 (Grades 4-12).
-Shop at the 4-H Store for Junk Drawer Robotics

 4-H Food Science – What’s on Your Plate?
 Exploring Food Science is a comprehensive curriculum set with hands-on experiments—some of which learners can eat as they discover the science behind food preparation.
 Youth learn the building blocks of food science using chemistry, biology, and physics in a “kitchen laboratory” setting.
 Learn why and how things happen in breads, muffins, eggs, fruit, vegetables, cheese, candy, and beverages.
 Conduct food experiments, collect and analyze data, practice sensory science (tasting), and investigate career opportunities.
 More